What’s The Right Age To Start Grooming My Puppy At Home?

 Brushing

 Regular brushing is a fundamental grooming task that helps keep your puppy's coat healthy and tangle-free.
 It not only removes dirt and debris but also stimulates blood circulation in the skin.
 The frequency of brushing depends on your puppy's coat type, but most puppies benefit from a daily or weekly brushing session.
-Use a brush or comb appropriate for your puppy's coat texture and always be gentle to avoid causing any discomfort or anxiety.
+Use a brush or comb appropriate for your puppy's coat texture and always be gentle to avoid causing any or anxiety.

 Bathing